Xenador77/luxxy-aws-gcp-training/README.md

 Open Google Cloud Editor and edit the tcb_aws_storage.tf file, line 4 to a unique S3 bucket name

-Run this command so Terraform can allocate the necessary infrastructure resources
+Run these commands to use Terraform to allocate the necessary infrastructure resources
 ```
-cd ~/mission1_pt/mission1/pt/terraform/
+cd ~/mission1_en/mission1/en/terraform/
 terraform init
 terraform plan
 terraform apply
 ```
+Type "yes" to confirm when prompted

 Wait until Cloud SQL finishes creating the DB

 #### Configure SQL Network